nizardrou/BioSAILs-WMS/README.md

   `/scratch/Reference_Genomes/Public/Vertebrate_mammalian/Homo_sapiens/GATK_reference_bundle_hg38/Homo_sapiens_assembly38.fasta`.
 - Convert the BWA MEM SAM alignments to BAM using SAMtools.
 - Coordinate sort the BAM alignments using SAMtools.
-- Index the coordinate sorted BAM using SAMtools.
 - Extract all the unaligned read pairs from the coordinate sorted BAM (using SAMtools), and output them to another file that is named "SAMPLE_name_unmapped.bam".
 - Add read groups to your coordinate sorted BAM using the PICARD command AddOrReplaceReadGroups [https://gatk.broadinstitute.org/hc/en-us/articles/360037226472-AddOrReplaceReadGroups-Picard].
 An example command is below,